-The dialogue between art and architecture has always been the focus of debate and comparison.
-One influences the other inextricably, so much so that often some projects are similar to works of art, while some paintings show geometric patterns worthy of the most meticulous project in plan.
-This continuous mixture of design, spaces, functions, history, identity, inspiration, colors has inspired the new collection CatumaCalled artchitecture.
+The dialogue between art and architecture has always been the focus of debates and confrontations.
+One influences the other inextricably, so much so that often some projects are similar to works of art, while some paintings show geometric patterns worthy of the most meticulous plan project.
+This continuous mix of design, spaces, functions, history, identity, inspirations, colors, has inspired the new collection CatumaCalled artchitecture.

-Eileen Gray in fact loved the steel, adopted for the tubulars present in her projects, which gave life to modern and luxurious interiors, in which each particular and furnishing item followed a precise descriptive logic of the surrounding environment, having been realized by the Gray itself.
+Eileen Gray in fact loved steel, adopted for the tubulars present in her projects, which gave life to modern and luxurious interiors, in which each detail and piece of furniture, followed a precise descriptive logic of the surrounding environment, having been created by Gray herself.

-Minimalism, strong materials, geometric shapes but harmonious: each of these elements has been borrowed from the designers Catuma to be reinvented, translated and made the protagonist of a collection of sunglasses and eyeglasses where the brand returns to put the accent on its origins, Puglia, and specifically, Andria.
+Minimalism, strong materials, geometric but harmonious shapes: each of these elements has been borrowed from Catuma designers to be reinvented, translated and made the protagonist of a collection of sunglasses and eyeglasses in which the brand returns to put the accent on its origins, Puglia, and specifically, Andria.

-ArTchitecture in fact presents a series of models with surprising aesthetic impact, given by a steel front, which expands on the ciliare in voluptuous geometric designs, which resume the plan of Piazza Catuma, main square of Andria.
-Inserts in warm precious woods, briarwood, ebony, teak, walnut and oak give all the models an enveloping and warm look, and bring to mind one of the main elements of Eileen Gray's famous E-1027 villa: the impressive nautical map that stands in one of the rooms that Le Corbusier "smeared" with one of his murals.
+In fact, ArTchitecture presents a series of models with a surprising aesthetic impact, given by a steel front, which expands on the lash in voluptuous geometric designs, which reflect the plan of Piazza Catuma, the main square of Andria.
+Inserts in warm precious woods, briar, ebony, teak, walnut and oak give all models an enveloping and warm appearance, and bring to mind one of the main elements of the famous Eileen Gray villa E-1027: the imposing nautical map which dominates in one of the rooms that Le Corbusier "stained" with one of his murals.

-With this collection, Catuma returns to the love for craftsmanship, for the territory, but without neglecting the continuous innovation and the unprecedented use of materials, declined in glasses to aim and gaze, like intense works of art.
+With this collection, Catuma returns to the love for craftsmanship, for the territory, but without neglecting the continuous innovation and the unprecedented use of materials, declined in glasses to be looked at and gazed upon, like intense works of art.